 What will my DUI Probation include?

 The terms of your probation will be determined by the judge and your probation officer.
 The general rules of probation will apply, but you may also have special conditions like being required to attend AA or NA meetings, take random urinalysis tests, and not be around alcohol and drugs.
 That means you can’t go to a bar and you can’t even have a beer at home.
 It also includes avoiding a neighborhood barbecue where alcohol is present.

 Once the suspension time has passed, you will have to apply to get your license reinstated.
 You can do this by calling the Department of Driver’s Services in Atlanta, by visiting a driver’s license office that offers reinstatement, or by requesting your reinstatement in writing.

 Can I get a Limited Work License During My License Suspension?

 Yes, for a first offense DUI conviction, you can apply for a Limited Driving Permit from the Georgia Department of Driver Services (DDS/DMV).

-A limited driving permit will allow to you drive to and from work, school, alcohol programs, or other limited usage as approved by the DDS.
+A limited driving permit will allow you to you drive to and from work, school, alcohol programs, or other limited usage as approved by the DDS.

 What if I refuse the breath test?

-In Georgia there is a legal presumption that every person has already consented to a breath test, meaning the officer does not have to ask your permission.
-This is known as implied consent, and is the default agreement you make when you are licensed to drive in the state of Georgia.
+In Georgia, there is a legal presumption that every person has already consented to a breath test, meaning the officer does not have to ask your permission.
+This is known as implied consent and is the default agreement you make when you are licensed to drive in the state of Georgia.
 However, because the officer cannot make you take a breath test, it is your option to refuse it.